elimuinformatics/incident-response-docs/docs/training/internal_liaison.md

 Here are some examples of phrases and patterns you should use during incident calls.

 ### Keep Track of Responders
 As you listen to the call, you should keep track of the responders to the call as you hear them speak.
-Make a note on a piece of paper, or use the `!ic responders` to see who they are.
+Make a note on a piece of paper, or use the `!ir responders` to see who they are.
 The IC may ask you who is on-call for a particular system, and you should know the answer, and be able to page them.

 > Do we have a representative from [X] on the call?